What Is A Trojan Horse?

 The most common Malware in the world and in the United States, according to dataprot’s is the Trojan horse.

-The Trojan is a type of malicious software Impersonating as a legitimate code or software.
+The Trojan is a type of malicious software Impersonating legitimate code or software.

 Once the malware infects the target device, whether it is a corporate network or an individual’s, the attackers are able to perform actions that a legitimate user can perform, such as exporting files, modifying data, deleting files, stealing information, or otherwise altering the contents of the device.